 In addition to his work as a classical cellist, Norman is well known as an improviser and electronic musician, playing free and creative music across North America and Europe, and at festivals from New York City to Prince George BC.
 Norman has collaborated with many leading artists including Joëlle Léandre, Gerry Hemingway, Eddie Prévost, Pauline Oliveros, Xavier Charles, Marilyn Crispell and Evan Parker.
 In 2016 Norm released 2 recordings of creative music: Arrythmia featuring hermitofthewoods on Montreal’s Endemik Label, and Collateral with Tim Crofts and Sam Shalabi.

-Since 2000 Norman has been the Artistic Director and Producer of Halifax‘s suddenlyLISTEN Music, a nationally recognized organization that presents an annual series of concerts of improvised music, featuring a broad range of local, Canadian and international artists, and produces a wide range of other performance projects.
-He is also dedicated to sharing music with all people, leading suddenlyLISTEN’s improvisation workshops for the past 11 seasons.
+Since 2000 Norman has been the Artistic Director and Producer of Halifax‘s suddenlyLISTEN Music, an internationally recognized presenter of improvised music, and other performance projects featuring a broad range of local, Canadian and international artists.
+He is also dedicated to sharing music with all people, co-leading and curating suddenlyLISTEN’s improvisation workshops for the past 11 seasons.

 In 2010 Norman was awarded an Established Artist Award by the Nova Scotia Arts and Culture Partnership Council, for his varied work.

-Norman is dedicated to the arts community, and serves on the national board of The Canadian New Music Network, and Strategic Arts Management.
-He is a former board member of Symphony Nova Scotia, and The Lieutenant Governor’s Masterworks Award and has served on juries for The Canada Council for the Arts and various Nova Scotian arts funding bodies and organizations.
+Norman is dedicated to the arts community, and serves on the national board of The Canadian New Music Network.
+He is a former board member of Symphony Nova Scotia, Strategic Arts Management and The Lieutenant Governor’s Masterworks Award and has served on juries for The Canada Council for the Arts and various Nova Scotian arts funding bodies and organizations.
 Norm has presented at several national new music conferences including the 2014 CNMN Forum in Calgary and the 2017 IICSI Conference in Regina.
 He has also served as judge at The Shean Strings Competition in Edmonton and the Nova Scotia Provincial Music Festival.

 Please visit suddenlyLISTEN Music at www.suddenlylisten.com